 What are the changes for Clients/Traders?

 Clients and traders are facing the changes of having to now trade on higher margin and leverage costs.
-The trade off is that clients now have more protection than ever before but are more restricted in the risk that they can take.
-In essence the dreams of “getting rich quick” have had the brakes applied.
+The trade-off is that clients now have more protection than ever before but are more restricted to the risk that they can take.
+In essence, the dreams of “getting rich quick” have had the brakes applied.

 The qualification criteria are as follows and prospective applicants must meet two of the three conditions:

 - Size of Portfolio – The size of the trader’s portfolio of investments exceeds EUR 500,000.
 This portfolio can include Stocks owned, Cash savings, Mutual funds and Trading accounts.
-Property, Jewellery, Luxury cars, Company pensions or Non-tradable assets are not included when this assessment is made.
+The property, Jewellery, Luxury cars, Company pensions or Non-tradable assets are not included when this assessment is made.

 - Professional Experience – A trader must work or have worked in the financial industry for a minimum of one year in a position that requires knowledge of financial products.
 This is to satisfy the requirement for sufficient knowledge on the part of the trader to understand the risk profile of the products traded..

 - Trade Size and Volume – The trader must have traded in size of at least ten times each quarter during the past four quarters in a relevant product.
 Significant size is defined as EUR 50,000 on FX, Commodities and Indices and EUR 10,000 on an individual Stock.
 Relevant products include Futures, Options, Binary Options, CFDs, FX or Warrants.

 Brokers are prohibited from canvassing clients and offering professional status because the change in status removes some of the rights retail traders enjoy.
 These include: